umaatgithub/BelHouse3D/README.md

 ## Citation
-If you find this work helpful, please kindly consider citing our paper:
+If you find this work helpful, please consider citing our paper:

 ```bibtex